John Sutton (RAF officer): Governorship and later life

 In retirement, Sutton was made Lieutenant Governor of Jersey.
 He attended a reunion of Lieutenant Governors in 2008.
 He died on 21 November 2014.

-Family
+Personal life

+In 1954 Sutton married on Saturday 25 September 1954 at Inverness Cathedral.
+His wife Cherry (Delia Eleanor Woodward) was from Caledonian Road in Inverness.
+They had one son and one daughter.
+His daughter was born 22 January 1957, in Germany, and his son was born in February 1961, in Middlesex.

-In 1954 Sutton married Delia Eleanor Woodward; they had one son and one daughter.
-Following the dissolution of his first marriage he married Angela Faith Gray in 1969 and they had two sons.
+Following the dissolution of his first marriage he married Angela Faith Gray, at Golant in Cornwall on Saturday 24 May 1969.
+They had two sons.
 Sutton's elder son by his second marriage, Mark, became famous after parachuting into the 2012 Olympics opening ceremony, pretending to be James Bond escorting the Queen.
 Mark died in an accident just over a year later in August 2013, when his wingsuit clipped a ridge in Valais, Switzerland.

+In 1975, he lived in Liphook in east Hampshire.
+He retired to Stretton, Rutland, on the Lincolnshire boundary.